Classic Barry County Gravel Roads.

 - Follow the hiking path to the Athletic Field for check-in and the start.

-- We expect back-ups into the parking area after 9:00 am.
+- There may be back-ups into the parking area after 9:00 am as camp staff fit everyone into the parking spaces.
 Please be patient.

 - The A-Field in green on the map below is Race HQ.